Manville, New Jersey, May 21-22, 2005

 Bob Orlando is a great guy to train with for a weekend if you ever get the chance.
 I will probably make this annual pilgrimage.

-BTW: the seminar was held at a martial arts dojo in Manville, NJ (off exit 10 of the NJ Turnpike).
-Red Dragon Martial Arts Academy.
+BTW: the seminar was held at the Red Dragon Martial Arts Academy in Manville, NJ.
 Great group of guys doing their combatives thing in there.
 If you were looking for a place to practice martial arts in this area of NJ, this would be a great place to check out.
 The owner, Bob Teodorczy, is a real good, very competent, down to earth guy with no attitude whatsoever.
 All the students from the dojo who were at the academy were similarly genuine guys.
 Because of his day in, day out LEO background, as is the case with many of his students, the stuff taught there has a decidedly reality based flavor to it.
 If I lived up that way, I would have found a home in that dojo.

 Cold War Scout [Follow-up post]